The Wellness Core Dog Food Review: Tested & Evaluated 2023

 The addition of nice extras is one of the best features of Wellness Core.
 These ingredients help to round up the nutritional profile of the food through minerals, vitamins, and fibre.
 Since this brand has added plenty of extras, we’ve grouped them based on their main feature:

 Overall, we like the extra ingredients in these recipes.
 It’s nice to see there are no artificial preservatives and the bonus chelated minerals are a definite plus.
-We’re giving this brand 5 out of 5.
+Our panel is giving this brand 5 out of 5.

 While this is an established brand, they don’t have a huge offering.
 We find that single-protein recipes are a weak point.
 If your dog can’t eat poultry, they wouldn’t be able to try any of these recipes!